devgabrielcoman/simplex-media-player/README.md

 ```

-To your list of repositories, then in your dependency section, add:
+to your list of repositories, then, in your dependency section, add:

 ```javascript
 compile 'com.gabrielcoman.simplexmediaplayer:simplexmediaplayer:1.0.13'